peteroupc/peteroupc.github.io/exporand.md

 There are some open questions on PSRNs:

 1. Doing an arithmetic operation between two PSRNs is akin to doing an interval operation between those PSRNs, since a PSRN is ultimately a random variate that lies in an interval.
 However, as explained in "[**Arithmetic and Comparisons with PSRNs**](#Arithmetic_and_Comparisons_with_PSRNs)", the result of the operation is an interval that bounds a random variate that is _not_ always uniformly distributed in that interval.
-For example, in the case of addition this distribution is triangular with a peak in the middle, and in the case of multiplication this distribution resembles a trapezoid.
+For example, in the case of addition this distribution is triangular with a peak in the middle.
 What are the exact distributions of this kind for other interval arithmetic operations, such as division, ln, exp, sin, or other mathematical functions?
 2. Is the conjecture in the section "[**Setting Digits by Digit Probabilities**](#Setting_Digits_by_Digit_Probabilities)" true?

 <a id=Acknowledgments></a>